sherman-jordan/pf2e-visioner/Actions.md

 Visioner adds the ability to flag segments of hidden walls or doors with a DC for the seek template.

 > [!NOTE]
-> Please see [Wall Settings](wall-settings.md) for more information regarding setting up walls and secret doors for discovery using Sneak.
+> Please see [Wall Settings](wall-settings.md) for more information regarding setting up walls and secret doors for discovery using Seek.

 # Sneak
 Sneak undoubtedly has the most complex workflow of the actions enhanced by Visioner.